TyTyx/Computer-graphics/README.md

 # Computer-graphics

-Repository to hold work and assignments related to computer-graphics.
+Repository made for work and assignments related to a computer-graphics module being undertaken.

+Includes:

+ - POV-Ray, and;
+ - OpenGL in C++